 Where else can you see a family sitting down to breakfast at 7.30am next to a table of beer drinkers who’ve been putting the world to rights since 3 am?
 Complete with monks from Wat Chana Songkhram passing by, collecting their morning alms and you’ve got a nicely surreal juxtaposition of people.

 Take a seat on one of the Soi Rambuttri cafes or street stalls and watch a whole smorgasbord of different nationalities, ages and groups of people pass.
 Hippies with no shoes on, gals shamelessly strutting in bikini tops, Europeans with massive cameras, tall Koreans with their hair in topknots, groups of newbies still white from colder climates, the ‘Same Same’ vest wearers, and the obligatory old farang (foreigner) talking someone’s head off (who ever’s closest by, he doesn’t care).

 When the crowds hit the bars, so do the exhibitionists and would-be money makers.
 A few weeks ago I was privy to a breakdancing session from a group of skinny Thai lads and amazed to see them repeat the energetic performance three times outside different bars down the soi (I gave up watching after that but I wouldn’t be surprised if they did it at least 10 times that night).

 Stick around ’til 3ish and you’ll probably witness the amusing spectacle of a very drunk and confused young man being enticed away from the crowds by a ladyboy of the night.
-From sunrise to sunset and all those dubious hours in between, there’s always ‘visual stimulation’ around KSR.
+From sunrise to sunset and all those dubious hours in between, there’s always ‘visual stimulation’ around Khao San Road.